delphix/mariadb-plugin/docs/docs/Provisioning.md

 - Require a linked dSource with at least 1 snapshot.
 - Require a Target environment added to Delphix.
-- A MySQL binary with the same version as the source db must be installed on the Target enviornment.
+- A MariaDB binary with the same version as the source db must be installed on the Target enviornment.

     !!! warning
         It may take upto 5 minutes after successful dSource creation for the status to show as Active.